Amazon Fire TV Stick 4K: Can this $50 streamer beat a Roku?

 Many smart TVs have Dolby Vision support built into their streaming apps, but until now the only standalone streamers that did were the $70 Chromecast Ultra and the $180 Apple TV 4K.

 Thanks to Amazon's proven Alexa voice system, support for the latest HDR formats and the new remote, with the Fire TV 4K Amazon has a better chance than ever of unseating Roku.
+It ships October 31.
 Stay tuned for the full CNET review.